Riri-man/The-Johannesburg-Dream-Centre/README.md

 - Responsive Design – The website will be designed to work on computers, tablets and mobile devices.
 - Navigation – A clear navigation menu will allow users to move easily between the different sections of the website.

-The organisation's published information indicates that its work includes computer literacy training, CV creation, job-search support, interview preparation, job-readiness programmes, sewing and income-generation skills, school support and community outreach.
+The organisation's published information indicates that its work includes computer literacy training, CV creation, job-search support, interview preparation, job-readiness programmes, sewing and income-generation skills, school support and community outreach.<br>

-Timeline and Milestones
+Timeline and Milestones<br></h1>

-Project Kickoff [07/08/2026]
+Project Kickoff [07/08/2026]<br>

-Content Research Complete [08/08/2026]
+Content Research Complete [08/08/2026]<br>

-HTML Structure Complete [12/08/2026]
+HTML Structure Complete [12/08/2026]<br>

-CSS Styling Complete [Date]
+CSS Styling Complete [Date]<br>

-Testing and Debugging [Date]
+Testing and Debugging [Date]<br>

-Final Submission [Date]
+Final Submission [Date]<br>

-Part 1 Details
+Part 1 Details<br></h1>

-Part 1 focuses on establishing the foundation of the Johannesburg Dream Centre website.
+Part 1 focuses on establishing the foundation of the Johannesburg Dream Centre website.</h1>

 The first part includes researching the organisation, identifying the needs of its users, designing the user interface and developing the initial website structure.
 The website will provide visitors with information about the organisation and its activities while creating an easy way for users to access contact and support information.

-Part 2 and Part 3 will be added and documented in future submissions as required.
+Part 2 and Part 3 will be added and documented in future submissions as required.</h1>

 Sitemap